 Bees are an essential part of our agriculture system, pollinating fruits and vegetables.
 The hives are located by our ponds where the honey bees have easy access to water.
 Bees pollinate one-third of the food that we eat and we support a healthy environment for them to do their busy work.
 Our honey makes the perfect addition to a charcuterie board paired with soft cheeses, assorted jams, nuts and fruit.

 Our excess produce is made into artisan bar soap which is made by cold-process method.
-Our soaps are hand cut and carefully packaged with locally sourced paper and is offered at local farm stands, markets, garden centers and boutique retail locations.
+Soaps are offered at local farm stands, markets and boutique retail locations.
 Seasonal scents include lemon, carrot, pear-mint, carrot, lavender and honey-almond.
-The ingredients are 100% natural and each bar is made with moisturizing essential oils.
-With natural ingredients, our soaps are better for the environment and our labels are made from recycled paper.
+Made with natural ingredients and moisturizing essential oils, these bars are better for the environment and our labels are made from recycled paper.

 Gourmet Garden Soap